lovelydreamer/HackYourWay_InfoSec/README.md

 # HackYourWay_InfoSec
 The tool kit you need to break into Info Sec - Application Security focused.
 This resource assumes knowledge of basic HTML and JavaScript.
 I've linked resources here in this blog: https://medium.com/@lovelydreamer/how-many-hours-to-learn-to-code-862-67916333cce2

 First you should learn how browsers and web applications work.
 Then you will better understand how they break and why.
 Then you will need to install and use a web application proxy.
+After that I've listed some web vulnerability resources in what they are and some practice sites.
+Lastly, vulnerable applications and other helpful tools outside of appsec.

 ## Understanding Browsers & Browser Security Models: